-To replace the anode rod if it is depleted: Turn the power off.
+- To replace the anode rod if it is depleted: Disconnect power to water heater.
 Run hot water until it is cool.
-Turn cold water supply valve off.
+Turn cold water supply valve OFF.
 Open a hot water faucet to depressurize tank.

-Remove ducting from unit.
-2 Disconnect cold water supply and hot water supply connections from top of unit if necessary to remove jacket cover.
+- Remove ducting from unit.

+Disconnect cold water supply

+and hot water supply

+connections from top of unit if

+necessary to remove jacket cover.